mlund/faunus/docs/_docs/energy.md

 `fixed=false`     | If true, assume that `file` is converged.
 No further updating and faster.

-The density is updated every `nstep` energy calls, while the external potential can be updated slower (`nphi`) since it effects the ensemble.
+The density is updated every `nstep` energy calls, while the external potential can be updated slower (`nphi`) since it affects the ensemble.
 A reasonable value of `nstep` is system dependent and can be a rather large value.
-Updating the external potential on the fly leads to energy drifts that will decrease for consecutive run.
+Updating the external potential on the fly leads to energy drifts that decrease for consecutive runs.
 Production runs should always be performed with `fixed=true` and a well converged $\rho(z)$.

 At the end of simulation, `file` is overwritten unless `fixed=true`.